-- This category combines all 3 divisions described below into one performance. - Teams will perform the following routines in the below order to fulfill the "All-In-One" category: - Fight Song - Spirit Raising - Performance Routine - Time limitations: 1:00 minute for each routine.
+- This category combines all 3 divisions described below into one performance. - Teams will perform the following routines in the below order to fulfill the "All-In-One" category: - o Fight Song - Spirit Raising - Performance Routine - Time limitations: 1:00 minute for each routine.
 Timing will begin with the first organized movement, voice or note of music, whichever comes first.
 Timing will end with the last beat of music or organized movement.
 Timing will be recorded for each routine. - A team may begin on or off the performance floor for the start of the Fight Song.
 They must remain on the performance floor for the start of Spirit Raising and Performance Routine. - Each routine will have a beginning and an end.
 Teams are encouraged to show spirit to the crowd between each routine. - The use of poms is required for all female members during the Fight Song and Spirit Raising.
 For the Performance Routine, the use of poms is permitted, but not required.
 The use of signs, flags, banners or other spirit related props are permitted but not required. - If an accessory (i.e. hair bows) or an article of clothing adds to the overall effect and/or theme of the routine, it will be considered "costuming."
-Costuming is not allowed. - For each routine, see category description above for routine/judging requirements and specialty skill restrictions. - It is encouraged that teams use the same routines performed in the individual categories for the Game Day "All-In-One" performance.
+Costuming is not allowed. - For each routine, see category description above for routine/judging requirements and specialty skill restrictions.